leakedog/shell_impl/doc/stage2.md

-# SO Shell - Phase 2
+# OS Shell - Phase 2

 *Specification for the second phase of the project carried out as part of the Operating Systems course exercises.*